EPCCed/eidf-docs/docs/services/datapublishing/accessing.md

 https://s3.eidf.ac.uk/eidfXXX-my-dataset?prefix=January2024/
 ```

-This lists all the file names that start with `January2024/`.
+This lists all the file names that are in the folder `January2024/`.
 This way you can collect files together in "folders" and link to a collection rather than individual files.

-Or if you wanted to download someone else's S3 bucket, say the s3 bucket:
+If you want to download someone else's S3 bucket, say the s3 bucket:

 ```text
 s3://eidf158-walkingtraveltimemaps/
 ```

-Then you can use the aws client to download the whole dataset to your current directory:
+Then you can use the `aws` client to download the whole dataset to your current directory:

 ```bash
 $ aws s3 cp --recursive s3://eidf158-walkingtraveltimemaps/ . \